NesquikMike/CertificateGiver/README.md

         14           Aaron Shaheen
         ```

-  6. Last step we need to do manually, unfortunately, is open up the CSV we have just made in the last step in
+  6. Last step we need to do manually, unfortunately, is open up the CSV we have just made in
   Microsoft Excel and replace the fake names with the real names of the kids in your class.
 We can do this in the
   normal way without the terminal by going into Finder and going into your Documents folder and then into your
   CertificateGiver folder and then opening the classSpreadsheet.csv from there.
 But, let's be fancy and take a shortcut